pedro19v/GIMME/README.md

 python simulations.py
 ```

-*Note: For just testing the code, it is advised to change the numRuns variable to a low value, higher than 1, such as 10. numRuns is 1000, because 1000 runs are needed for tendencies to be clearly observed when executing them...*
+*Note: For just testing the code, it is advised to change the numRuns variable to a low value, higher than 1, such as 10.
+For tendencies to be clearly observed when executing them, it is adviseable to set numRuns to 200.*

 This will prompt a plot, summing the results of applying our simulations.
 Several plots are being built, as we implement new simulation features.